shirosoa/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory: Moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: Deletes the file betty. rm -r /tmp/my_first_directory: Deletes the directory my_first_directory that is in the /tmp directory.
+mv /tmp/betty /tmp/my_first_directory: Moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: Deletes the file betty. rm -r /tmp/my_first_directory: Deletes the directory my_first_directory that is in the /tmp directory. cd ..: Changes the working directory to the previous one.